hammerjs/hammer.js/README.md

 verical.requireFailure(horizontal);
 ````

+Removing the dependency could be done with the `dropRequireFailure()` method.

 ## The Touch-action property
 Chrome 35+, IE10+ and soon FireFox, support the `touch-action` property.
 This property tells the browser how to
 handle touches on an element.
 It improves the detection and experience of the gestures a lot, because it can prevent